garcia-lab/java-test/README.md

-# jenkins-calculator
+# java-test

-xxxx   yyyy
-testing hook
-xxx
+A sample java project for testing purposes.